Visual analytics for networked-guarantee loans risk management: Related Work

-\textbf{Visualization in financial systems} Financial risk is a major concern of the government and the banks.
-Visual analysis can enhance the understanding and communication of risk, help to analysis risks and prevent systemic risks.
-This is done by developing interpretable models, and and couple them with visual, interactive interfaces.
-In modern banking industry the business becomes more and more complex, the risk assessment and risk loan pattern detection have attracted a major concern.
-Animation is used to visually analysis large amounts of time-dependent data~\cite{tekusova2007applying}.
-In~\cite{huang2009visualization}, 3D tree map are introduced to monitor the real-time stock market performance and to identify a particular stock that produced an unusual trading patterns.
-Interactive exploratory tool is designed to help the casual decision-maker quickly choose between various financial portfolios~\cite{rudolph2009finvis}.
+\textbf{Visualization in financial systems} Visualization and visual analytics have been introduced to the financial sector, including transactions monitoring, price fluctuations, and complex decision-making~\cite{dumas2014financevis}.
+Animation is used to visually analyze large amounts of time-dependent data~\cite{archambault2016can,archambault2011animation}.
+The 3D treemap is introduced to monitor real-time stock market performance and to identify a particular stock that has produced unusual trading patterns~\cite{huang2009visualization}.
+The interactive exploratory tool is designed to help the casual decision-maker to quickly choose between various financial portfolios~\cite{rudolph2009finvis}.
 Coordinated specific keywords visualization within wire transactions are used to detect suspicious behaviors~\cite{chang2007wirevis}.
-The Self-Organizing Map (SOM), a neural network based visualization tool is often used in financial risk visualization analysis, for monitoring the sovereign defaults occurrence in less developed countries~\cite{sarlin2011sovereign}, visual analysis of the evolution of currency crises by comparing the clusters of crises between decades~\cite{sarlin2011clustering}, and discovering imbalances in financial networks~\cite{sarlin2013chance}.
-Self-Organizing Time Map (SOTM) are used to decompose and identify temporal structural changes in macro financial data around the global financial crisis in 2007 and 2009.
+The Self-Organizing Map (SOM), a neural-network-based visualization tool, is often used in financial risk visualization analysis for monitoring the occurrence of sovereign defaults in less developed countries~\cite{sarlin2011sovereign}, for the visual analysis of the evolution of currency crises by comparing clusters of crises between decades~\cite{sarlin2011clustering}, and for discovering imbalances in financial networks~\cite{sarlin2013chance}.
 Readers are referred to~\cite{lindskog2000modelling} for more references on financial visualization.
+The visual analytic approach is also employed to analyze contagion in networks and in the simulation of contagion effects~\cite{von2015visual}.
+Motifs are employed to analyze and visualize the network~\cite{von2009system,klukas2006coordinated,maguire2013visual}.
+We are inspired by the various technologies and designed a visual interface for networked-guarantee loan risk management.